How To Collect An Unpaid CCJ

 This will result in the debtor having difficulty to obtain credit in the future.

-Whilst they may make debtors immediately pay or agree to an instalment of payments, some will simply ignore the CCJ.
+Whilst they may make debtors immediately pay or agree to an installment of payments, some will simply ignore the CCJ.
+This is where the need for CCJ enforcement is necessary.

 It can take a lot of valuable time to obtain a County Court Judgement, so when your debtors still won’t pay you, this can leave you feeling angry and disappointed.